 • Handle of livestock or wild life

-Please submit your completed application, including all of the above-mentioned documentation.
+Please submit your completed application.
 Failure to do so may result in your application being rejected.

 The Parks Canada Agency is established as a separate employer in the Federal Public Service under the Financial Administration Act.
 Persons appointed to the Agency continue to be part of the Public Service.
 The Parks Canada Agency operates under its own human resources framework outside of the Public Service Employment Act and in line with values of fairness, competence and respect, and its operating principles.